 \section{Conclusions}

-In this work, we have demonstrated that a foundational diffusion model for the generation of crystal structures, already trained on structures with energies on or close to the convex hull, can be equipped with an adaptive guidance mechanism that enforces explicit physico-chemical constraints during generation, without any re-training.
-By relying on differentiable cost functions, in particular those based on local environments, we show on several inorganic case studies (from unary to quaternary systems) that sampling can be concentrated around targeted atomic volumes, coordination numbers and nature of the near neighbors, while preserving thermodynamic plausibility as assessed by GNN/MLIP-based estimators.
-In the present work, our goal was to prove that chemical and geometrical constraints can be imposed in diffusion algorithms using Universal Guidance, which we have implemented on top of the MatterGen code (currently limited to unit cells with up to 20 atoms), in order to force the statistical distributions toward structural regimes that differ from those present in the reference datasets.
-This framework paves the way for a more directed exploration of materials space, where the statistical distributions of crystallographic cells can be oriented toward regions featuring local environments and densities compatible with desired physico-chemical properties, thereby providing a flexible tool for the assisted design of functional materials.
+In this work, we have shown that a foundation diffusion model for crystal structure generation can be equipped with an adaptive guidance mechanism that biases sampling toward explicit physico-chemical constraints during generation, without any retraining.
+By relying on differentiable cost functions, in particular those based on local environments and volume, we show on several inorganic case studies (from unary to quaternary systems) that sampling can be concentrated around targeted atomic volumes, coordination numbers, and near-neighbor motifs.
+The postprocessing analysis further shows that this descriptor-level control does not automatically translate into a higher final yield of low-energy, unique, reference-unmatched, and constraint-satisfying candidates in every system; however, selected cases retain chemically meaningful candidates after energy-based filtering and structural inspection.
+Thus, the present work demonstrates that chemical and geometrical constraints can be imposed in diffusion sampling using Universal Guidance, implemented here on top of MatterGen (currently limited to unit cells with up to 20 atoms), and that this strategy can redirect generated distributions toward structural regimes that differ from those dominant in the reference datasets.
+This framework paves the way for a more directed exploration of materials space, where crystallographic cell distributions can be oriented toward user-defined local environments and densities, providing a flexible proposal tool for the assisted design and analysis of functional inorganic materials.